-Nayonika (she/they) is an Arts/Law student at the University of New South Wales in Sydney, Australia.
+Nayonika (she/they) is an Arts/Law Graduate from UNSW, Australia.
 As a migrant who falls into several intersections, she is passionate about raising awareness about overcoming systemic barriers, authentically representing our multicultural and diversity in an authentic manner and developing resources for culturally and linguistically diverse communities to understand how to find harmony between self-preservation and social growth.
 Nayonika has extensive experience in working on mental, social and sexual health and well-being campaigns, student and youth advocacy, policy consultations and strategic development and planning.
 Nayonika is someone who looks at the glass as half full and thinks about how you can share that glass with the community.
 She is always open to discussing opportunities to collaborate and meaningful ways to create a positive social impact.

 Fatima - NSW